-Cave diving is considered one of the world’s most dangerous sports.
+Cave diving is considered one of world’s most dangerous sports.
 Divers must undergo extensive training to receive their cave diving certification due to the inherent challenges that come with diving in an overhead environment.
 Always looking to push their limits, cave divers often find themselves in risky situations.
 Even with today’s modern equipment and technology, dozens of people die each year in the dark chambers and passages of underwater caves.
 Below are some of the most dangerous cave dives on Earth, from which many have failed to return.

 Eagle’s Nest Sinkhole, Florida